Providing Patient Centered Reproductive Support and Care

 Learning objectives:

-2. Practice patient centered communication to strengthen TRUER care delivery.
+2. Practice person-centered communication to strengthen TRUER care delivery.

 3. Dispel myths and misperceptions on birth control.